Aarleks/dotfiles/README.md

-# An Arch Testing Ground
+# Arch Linux Dotfiles and Setup

-This is the dotfiles repo for my test Arch installation where I play with settings and and programs to see what works.
+This is the dotfiles repo for my Arch installations.

 Various bits of the code here has been lifted from other places and people, some of whom are lost from my memory.
 Where I remember I provide attribution.
 This is now my main Linux config.